 In contrast to the findings of Sargent et al, [Sargent, 2010 #278] however, a recent study of 1913 patients with stage II colorectal cancer from the QUASAR study, half of whom received adjuvant chemotherapy, showed that although dMMR was prognostic (the recurrence rate of dMMR tumors was 11% vs. 26% for MMR-proficient tumors), it did not predict benefit or detrimental impact of chemotherapy.
 A recent study of patients in the CALGB 9581 and 89803 trials came to a similar conclusion.
-MMR status was prognostic but not predictive of benefit or detrimental impact of adjuvant therapy.
+MMR status was prognostic but not predictive of benefit or detrimental impact of adjuvant therapy (irinotecan plus bolus 5-FU/LV [IFL regimen]) in patients with stage II colon cancer.

-(irinotecan plus bolus 5-FU/LV [IFL regimen]) in patients with stage II colon cancer.
+Because patients with stage II MSI-H tumors may have a good prognosis and do not benefit from 5-FU adjuvant therapy, the panel recommends that MMR or MSI testing be performed for all patients with stage II disease, and adjuvant therapy should not be given to patients with low-risk stage II MSI-H tumors.
+It should be noted that poorly differentiated histology is not considered a high-risk feature for patients with stage II disease whose tumors are MSI-H.

-Because patients with stage II MSI-H tumors may have a good prognosis and do not benefit from 5-FU adjuvant therapy, the panel recommends that MMR testing be considered for patients with stage II disease.
-Poorly differentiated histology is not considered a high-risk feature for patients with stage II disease whose tumors are MSI-H. In addition, MMR testing should be performed for all patients with colorectal cancer diagnosed less than or equal to 70 years plus patients diagnosed at older ages who meet the Bethesda guidelines to assess for the possibility of Lynch syndrome.
+In addition, MMR testing should be performed for all patients with colorectal cancer diagnosed less than or equal to 70 years plus patients diagnosed at older ages who meet the Bethesda guidelines to assess for the possibility of Lynch syndrome (see Lynch Syndrome, above).